HarshvardhanThosar/WebDevelopmentGuide/Introduction.md

 1. Visual Studio Code: A highly popular peice of software used by a wide spectrum of developers.
 It is even capable of debugging various languages natively.
 Additional debugging tools and be added from the humongous set of open-source extensions.
 1. Visual Studio: The GOAT.
 Its an IDE, a complete ideal software for developing any kind of project.
 The IDEs are capable of creating environment or required files for a certain project.
 All these feature do come at a cost of space, storage and performance.
 It should ideally be used to scenarios when the project is considerably big and also requires additional environment files and setup to function.

-Following are logos of the above mentioned softwares (respectively).
+Following are the logos of the above mentioned softwares (respectively).
 The images are clickable links to their respective official download page.

 [![Sublime Text Editor](./sublime_text_96px.png)](https://www.sublimetext.com "Download Sublime Text Editor") [![Atom Text Editor](./atom_96px.png)](https://atom.io/ "Download Atom Text Editor")